dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 You can block apps that are not supported by Intune mobile app management (MAM) policies from accessing SharePoint Online.
 You can get started using Intune mobile app management in the Azure portal.
 Look for the __Conditional Access__ section in the __Settings__ blade which will include the option for SharePoint Online.
 This feature will ship separately from the rest of the service release; look for it to turn on in late December.

 ### Telecom expense management integration <!--747605-->
-You can now integrate with third-party telecom expense management services and use Intune to enforce limits on domestic and roaming data usage.
+You can now integrate with certain third-party telecom expense management services and use Intune to enforce limits on domestic and roaming data usage.

 ## Notices